 Where can we cheer on competing skijorers?

 You and pupper don’t have to be the ones on the trail to get in on the fun of this tail-waggin’ winter sport.
 The City of Lakes Loppet Ski Festival kicks off in Minneapolis on January 31.
 Cheer on the pups and their people at the Chuck & Don’s Skijoring Sprints on February 1, the Chuck & Don’s Skijoring Loppet and One-Dog National Championship on February 2, and the Chuck & Don’s Point-to-Point Skijoring Loppet on February 3.
 Want more skijor?
 Head up to Mora, MN, for the Mora Skijoring Races on February 10.
-We recommend bringing a cowbell to ring.
+BYOC (bring your own cowbell).

 (Photo by @laurie_and_jack.s_adventures)